tommasop/news_api/README.md

 # NewsApi Elixir client library

-Use the unofficial Elixir client library to integrate News API into your Ruby application without worrying about what's going on under the hood.
+Use the unofficial Elixir client library to integrate News API into your Elixir application without worrying about what's going on under the hood.

 Source: tommasop/news_api